adam-mcdaniel/blog/content/pages/about/index.md

 ## Linguistics

 I'm very interested in how languages are related to one another: it's fascinating to me how languages evolve.
 I'm also interested in constructed languages, like [Toki Pona](https://en.wikipedia.org/wiki/Toki_Pona).
-It's fun to assign spoken languages to different programming languages as well: Java is certainly Vulgar Latin, C++ is definitely Russian, JavaScript is English, x86 is a Pidgin, and Rust is Classical Latin.
+It's fun to assign spoken languages to different programming languages as well: Java is certainly Vulgar Latin, JavaScript is English, x86 is a Pidgin, and C is Classical Latin.
 Additionally, I'm proficient enough in Spanish to enjoy books, shows, podcasts, and movies in the language.
 I try to practice Spanish at least an hour a day listening to Spanish content in some form or another.

 ## Music